meaniscule/meaniscule/README.md

 In a separate terminal tab, run:
 ```
-gulp seedDB
+gulp seedDB // No need for this if you used the `nodb` flag to generate the app
 gulp
 ```

-The default gulp process builds all client-side JS and Sass files, and then watches them for changes, rebuilding on the fly.
+The default `gulp` process builds all client-side JS and Sass files, and then watches them for changes, rebuilding on the fly.

 ## File Structure
 At the highest level, Meaniscule files are divided into `client` and `server` directories.